Creating AI Actor — Import Folder

 - Actor Name: Enter a name for the AI Actor so it can be easily found in the AI Actor Manager, assigned to a specific character in the 3D scene, or inserted as a name tag for quick prompt editing.

-For example, "An adorable plush penguin, adorned with soft, fluffy grey and white fur, sparkling round black eyes, a small yellow beak, and rosy cheeks, sits upright with its head slightly tilted, wearing a brown leather tag bearing the word "Love" and a heart print.
+"An adorable plush penguin, adorned with soft, fluffy grey and white fur, sparkling round black eyes, a small yellow beak, and rosy cheeks, sits upright with its head slightly tilted, wearing a brown leather tag bearing the word "Love" and a heart print.
 The minimalist white background and soft, diffused lighting create a warm and charming atmosphere.
 The image uses soft grey, white, warm beige, and pale pink as its primary color palette."

 You can also use the Image to Prompt feature available in image generation tools to convert an actor image into a text prompt.